 As you move about the church, please take care.
 This ancient church contains features such as stone steps, hot candles and incense, and a stone floor that is uneven in places.
 The church is often open to the public; please take care of your valuables.
 Similarly the graveyard has uneven surfaces and many trip hazards such as kerb-stones that may be concealed in undergrowth.

 Please take responsibility for the safety of any children that you bring into the church or churchyard.
 The church is not continuously heated, and the thermostat is set to 17C to avoid damage to delicate equipment and furnishings, so we suggest you wear warm warm clothing when visiting in winter.

 All Saints' parish covers approximately the areas commonly known as Carshalton Village and The Wrythe.
-The roads (and in some cases door numbers) within the parish are listed here; be careful to look in the correct postcode section, because some road names occur in more than one place, one being within the parish and the other not.
+The roads (and in some cases door numbers) within the parish are listed on the parish map page; be careful to look in the correct postcode section, because some road names occur in more than one place, one being within the parish and the other not.